-According to Spasearch editors, insulation is the most important factor in preventing heat loss.
+According to Spasearch's editors, insulation is the most important factor in preventing heat loss.
 There are three main types of insulation for hot tubs.

-Of course, insulating the sides of the tub can help only so much if the water itself is exposed to air, which makes a cover essential.
+Of course, insulating the sides of the tub can help only so much if the water itself is exposed to air, which makes an insulated cover essential.
 A typical cover has a core of polystyrene foam wrapped in polyethylene plastic.
 The foam varies in density from 1 to 2 pounds per cubic foot.
 A cover of high-density foam will weigh more, but will also be stronger and insulate better.
-Ideally, the plastic outer coat should also be thick and well sealed so moisture can't penetrate the foam.
+Ideally, the plastic outer coat should be thick and well-sealed so moisture can't penetrate the foam.

 While a hot tub's heater is the biggest energy hog, other parts use power, as well.
-Spasearch editors say you can save energy by avoiding oversized pumps, which don't actually improve performance.
+Spasearch's editors say you can save energy by avoiding oversized pumps, which don't actually improve performance.
 Instead, opt for either one high-powered pump or multiple pumps that use less power.
-Consumers Digest reports that pumps running on direct-current motors use up to 64 percent less power than alternating-current motor pumps, but they're more costly and tend to be found only on high-end spas.
 Other energy-saving features include LED lighting and an automatic shutoff, which can extend the life of your hot tub.